maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ![two](./img/chaos-eng.png)

-Define steady state of system.

-Build hypothesis around steady state behaviour under failure conditions, for example "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing".

-Run an experiment to test the theory, build confidence in test environment and work towards being able to run in production to see how it reacts under real load.

-Verify - did something unexpected happen?

-Improve system using learnings from experiment, redefine steady state and go again!
+Start with one-off experiments or game days.
+When the experiment is well defined it can be automated and ran continuously.

-Choose experiments based on real world events and incidents.
+- Choose experiments based on real world events and incidents
-Run the experiment in production.
+- Once confident, run the experiment in production
-Once happy with the results, automate and run periodically to act as a regression test.
+- Have a rollback plan in place and revert once you have learned something

 ### Benefits